barbados-clemens/personal-site/blog/use-mapbox-deckgl-angular-together-with-realtime-data.md

 ## Setup

-Run `ng new mapbox-deck-viz --style=scss --routing` in the terminal to generate a new angular app now let's install some dependencies, we are only working with a scatter plot today, but you want other layer types make sure to import that library if needed. i.e. aggregation-layers for Hexagon Layers
+Run `ng new mapbox-deck-viz --style=scss --routing` in the terminal to generate a new angular app.
+Now let's install some dependencies, we are only working with a scatter plot today, but you want other layer types make sure to import that library if needed. i.e. aggregation-layers for Hexagon Layers

 ```bash
 npm install @deck.gl/{core,layers,mapbox} mapbox-gl @types/mapbox-gl